dynamic-kgqa/ToG/README.md

   - `utils.py`: All the functions used in ToG.

 ## Get started
-Before running ToG, please ensure that you have successfully installed either **Freebase** or **Wikidata** on your local machine.
+Before running ToG, please ensure that you have successfully installed **Yago**, **Freebase** or **Wikidata** on your local machine.
 The comprehensive installation instructions and necessary configuration details can be found in the `README.md` file located within the respective folder.

 The required libraries for running ToG can be found in `requirements.txt`.